-We do not believe that the design of the service could cause foreseeable harm by a retail investor accessing this service through a regulated financial adviser.
-The client accepts advice from their financial adviser that the Sustainable MPS meets their needs and that portfolio values can increase or decrease.
+We do not believe that the design of the service could cause foreseeable harm by a retail investor accessing this service through a regulated financial adviser and/or Evelyn Partners Investment Manager.
+The client accepts associated risks and that portfolio values can increase or decrease.